cod1r/tack/README.md

         - ellipse formula (x^2/a^2 + y^2/b^2 = 1)
         - each corner of the box is curved using an ellipse

-    scrollbar rendering...
     scrolling...

-    think about size constraints when it comes to maximizing depending on the layout of the parent and other contents...

 vim motions?